Scaling the weight parameters in Markov logic networks and relational logistic regression models

 Most recently, Mittal et al. (2019) refined the classification of Poole et al. (2014) and suggested a putative solution to the problem of probabilities changing with domain size.
-In their model of DA-MLN, which will be formally introduced in Section \ref{subsec:DA-MLN}, weights are changing according to a formula that relies explicitly on the number of connections a formula could possibly induce.
-They show that for certain combinations of MLN and queries, the asymptotic probabilities depend in a non-trivial way on the weights if they are considered as a DA-MLN, but not, if they are considered as a straightforward MLN.
-We will see in Section \ref{sec:tools} in some examples that this does not generalise across DA-MLN and queries, and will suggest a reason why this is unlikely to be solved by simply changing the way the weights are recalibrated depending on the induced connections.
+In their model of DA-MLNs, which will be formally introduced in Section \ref{subsec:DA-MLN}, weights are changing according to a formula that relies explicitly on the number of connections a formula could possibly induce.
+They showed that for certain combinations of MLNs and queries, the asymptotic probabilities depend in a non-trivial way on the weights if they are considered as a DA-MLNs, but not, if they are considered as a straightforward MLNs.
+We will see in Section \ref{sec:tools} in some examples that this does not generalise across DA-MLNs and queries, and will suggest a reason why this is unlikely to be solved by simply changing the way the weights are recalibrated depending on the induced connections.

-Instead, we believe that a transition towards directed models will overcome what we consider the main technical weakness of the DA-MLN, the aggregation function from the numbers of connections of different literals in the same formula.
+Instead, we believe that a transition towards directed models will overcome what we consider the main technical weakness of the DA-MLNs, the aggregation function from the numbers of connections of different literals in the same formula.
 In a directed model, we can focus our attention on scaling with regard to the relation at the child node, rather than having to aggregate different connections.
 We show that when applied to the RLR approach, the scaling of the weighting with the domain size has both a very natural interpretation and guarantees weight-dependent behaviour as domain size increases.